mebeim/aoc/2021/README.md

 ### Part 2

 The rules change slightly.
 Previously we were not allowed to visit the same lowercase node twice.
-Now, we can visit at most one lowercase node *twice* in any given path (except for `start`, which we can still only visit once).
-The question remains the same: how many different paths are there from `start` to `end` now?
+Now, we can visit *at most one lowercase node twice* in any given path (except for `start`, which we can still only visit once).
+The question remains the same: how many different paths are there from `start` to `end`?

-It seems like we also need to keep track of how many times we visit lowercase nodes now.
+It seems like we also need to keep track of how many times we visit lowercase nodes.
 Do we actually need to keep a count for each lowercase node though?
 Not really.
 The only additional constraint says that we can visit a single lowercase node twice.
 This thing can only happen once in any given path, therefore all we need is an additional boolean variable (for each path) to remember if this ever happened or not.

-Let's write a second function, very similar to the first one, to solve part 2.
-The only two things that really change from the above `n_paths()` function are:
+Let's write a second function very similar to the first one.
+The algorithm is the same; the only two things that really change are:

 1. We need to add a third element to the tuples in our stack: a boolean variable (let's call it `double`), which will be `True` if we ever visited a